miker704/Strife/patches.md

     - Fixed a issue where channel names that reach 100 characters push out the item tool bar in the server header nav bar.
     - Added Height function to create channel modal to handle more added elements while using it.
     - Added clear channel errors when clicking the create channel button when using the create channel modal after failing to create a channel prior.
+    - Remodeled Channel settings modal.
+    - Moved old channel settings modal to deprecated files folder.
+    - Revamped styles for channel settings modal.
+    - Imported discords new font gg sans in each type used by discord.
+    - used gg sans font for channel settings modal.
+    - preparing to switch to gg sans on every component in $TR!F3.

 ## Backend Changes